exbibyte/enhance/README.md

 # e2r

-A very experimental minimalistic 3D rendering and game engine implementing in Rust language.
+A very experimental minimalistic 3D rendering engine implementing in Rust language.
 It is very work in process.
 Parts of the project is being ported over from C++ from another project.

 # To be supported: